mansam/fossbox/content/decause-up-in-lights-rit-stem-hacakthon-put-on-blast-at-cooney-center-blog-and-opensourcecom.md

 Author: decause
 Tags: legacy, foss@rit
 Category: legacy
 Summary: This week for me has been all about outreach.
-I truly enjoy the role of ...
+I truly enjoy the role of storytelling, because I get to participate with the FOSS Community in a different way than committing patches to repos (not that I don't enjoy coding, I'm just not quite as good at expressing my thoughts in python as I am in HTML ;) In the land of FOSS, attribution is the coin of the realm.
+It is the oil between the gears and pistons.
+Giving credit where credit is due is the simplest default state of many open licenses and i ...

 This week for me has been all about outreach.
 I truly enjoy the role of storytelling, because I get to participate with the FOSS Community in a